Skip to contents

 plan(sequential)

-Based on these plots and potentially additional checks, the parameters can be adjusted to improve the classification of residence patches.
+Based on these plots and perhaps additional checks, the parameters can be adjusted to improve the classification of residence patches.

 Summary of residence patch data

-Once we are satisfied with the residence patch classification, we can summarize the residence patches by tag and patch and merge desired columns back to our full data table.
+Once satisfied with the residence patch classification, we can summarize the residence patches by tag and patch ID and merge the desired columns back to our full data table.

 # summary of residence patches